apache/shardingsphere/docs/document/content/user-manual/shardingsphere-proxy/cdc/build.en.md

 sh bin/start.sh
 ```

-5. View the proxy log `logs/stdout.log`, see in the log:
+5. View the proxy log `logs/stdout.log`, and see in the log:

 ```
 [INFO ] [main] o.a.s.p.frontend.ShardingSphereProxy - ShardingSphere-Proxy Cluster mode started successfully